 Reflecting upon the specific narrative of Te Pou [the principal protagonist in the Rival Wizards story] calling forth catastrophic waves, many informants from Ngāti Koata and Ngāti Kuia regarded this account as most likely referencing direct experience with past tsunami inundation.
-Although, almost all of these informants were quick to point out that they did not know where this story occurred and/or when it happened, and that the narrative was being told within a framework of deities and super-natural humans with influence over the elements.
+However, almost all of these informants openly acknowledged that they did not know where this story occurred and/or when it happened, and that the narrative was being told within a framework of deities and supernatural humans with influence over the elements.
 Consideration of the narrative as a tsunami tradition also led several of the informants to note similarities with the destructive waves described in another story from Moawhitu [Greville Harbour] on the western side of Rangitoto (Figure 1).